The 2019 Autumn ESAs' report highlights the following risks as potential sources of instability:

-- Uncertainties around the terms of the United Kingdom's withdrawal from the European Union.
+- Uncertainties around the terms of the United Kingdom's withdrawal from the European Union

 In light of the ongoing uncertainties, especially those around Brexit, supervisory vigilance and cooperation across all sectors remains key.
-Therefore, the ESAs calls for the following policy actions by European and national competent authorities (NCAs) as well as financial institutions:
+Therefore, the ESAs call for the following policy actions by European and national competent authorities (NCAs) as well as financial institutions:

 The Joint Committee is the forum for cooperation between the European Banking Authority (EBA), European Securities and Markets Authority (ESMA) and European Insurance and Occupational Pensions Authority (EIOPA), collectively known as the European Supervisory Authorities (ESAs).